Murder of Jagendra Singh: Reactions

 The Chairman of the Press Council of India, Chandramauli Kumar Prasad, on 10 June called it an attack on the freedom of press and asked the state government to form a Special Investigative Team (SIT) consisting of officers of good character to handle the case.

 Amnesty International urged the Government of Uttar Pradesh to start an independent inquiry into the case.

-Committee to Protect Journalists (CPJ) urged the authorities to conduct a swift and transparent investigation on the case.

 On 12 June 2015, Ram Gopal Yadav, the General Secretary of Samajwadi Party to which the prime accused belonged, told media persons that Verma will not be removed from state cabinet.
 He said a FIR was not enough proof to take such action.

 On 14 June 2015, the family members of the journalist started an indefinite dharna to demand for justice.
 They also told reporters that they were getting threats and were being offered hush money to withdraw the case.
 On 22 June 2015, Uttar Pradesh Chief Minister Akhilesh Yadav met the family and promised them an ex-gratia of lakhs for the journalist's family.
 On 23 June, the family ended the dharna.

 Forbidden Stories included Singh in Green Blood, a list of 13 reporters investigating environmental issues that have been killed between 2009 and 2019.